Parameters by theme

 Polarity

-Polarity is the sentiment category predicted by the model: positive, negative or neutral.
+Polarity is the sentiment category predicted by the model: positive, negative, or neutral.

 It can be found in the field "polarity" within the document-level sentiment analysis, or for each mention of the entity within the article under the object "entities".